Psoriasis

 Jump to:

-Psoriasis is a chronic, autoimmune, and inflammatory skin condition characterized by redness of the skin, and hard, itchy, silvery scale, and sometimes painful plaques.1 It is also associated with several co-morbid conditions and requires timely and thorough assessment to inform an individualized management plan.8,10
+Psoriasis is a chronic, autoimmune, and inflammatory skin condition characterized by well‑demarcated erythematous plaques with overlying silvery scale, which may be itchy or painful.
+Psoriasis may appear on any body surface area, but it commonly affects the scalp, elbows, knees, trunk and gluteal cleft.1 It can present with variable morphology depending on subtype(s) and skin phototype and is associated with several co-morbid conditions.
+Psoriasis requires timely and thorough assessment to inform an individualized management plan.8,10,11

 Risk factors11

-There are several risk factors that may contribute to the onset of psoriasis including:
+There are several risk factors that may contribute to the onset or exacerbation of psoriasis, including:

-• Koebner phenomenon (physical trauma to the skin)
+• Koebner phenomenon (physical trauma to the skin, e.g., scratching, friction, surgical scars.
+More about it here.)

-• Certain medications such as lithium, betablockers, NSAIDs, antimalarials, ACE inhibitors, etc.
+• Certain medications such as lithium, betablockers, NSAIDs, antimalarials and ACE inhibitors.
+Medication triggers are more common in individuals with genetic predisposition to psoriasis.

 Presentation of psoriasis1,3,11